-MSW students from all practice methods, areas, and curriculum tracks are eligible.
+MSW students from all pathways and curriculum tracks are eligible.
 Preference will be given to students who have not previously traveled internationally.

 To be eligible to receive funding from OGA, students are required to be abroad for a minimum of 2 weeks.
 In addition, students are only eligible to receive funding from OGA for a Global Independent Study once.

 In conjunction with the Global Independent Study Grant, the Office of Global Activities is offering a Passport Grant of $155 per person to incoming MSW students who have never held a passport before.
 Students are automatically considered for the Passport Grant once they've completed the Global Independent Study Grant.

 In addition, the Office of Global Activities will not fund a Global Independent Study that focuses on volunteering in an orphanage.
 This is due to concerns around the rise of orphan tourism and voluntourism.

 Global Independent Study uses the course number SW 528.
 Credit hours received for SW 528 are determined by the student and faculty instructor.
 Credits range from 1-6 elective credits and are based on academic content rather than the duration of travel.
 The course can include volunteering, research or other academic activities.
 Those pursuing research may require Institutional Review Board (IRB) approval.
 Please refer to the IRB Guidelines for Research.